core-wg/oscore-edhoc/draft-ietf-core-oscore-edhoc.md

 * Added explicit rules for converting EDHOC connection identifiers from/to OSCORE Sender/Recipient IDs, following the removal of bstr_identifier from EDHOC.

+   \[ This is expected to be moved to https://datatracker.ietf.org/doc/html/draft-ietf-lake-edhoc \]

 * Imported OSCORE-specific content from draft-ietf-lake-edhoc.

+   \[ Expected to be removed, due to points to be addressed in https://datatracker.ietf.org/doc/html/draft-ietf-lake-edhoc \]

 * Expanded scope and revised section organization.

+   \[ Expected to be removed, due to points to be addressed in https://datatracker.ietf.org/doc/html/draft-ietf-lake-edhoc \]

 * Improved error handling for the combined approach.

 * Recommended number for EDHOC option changed to 21.

+* Editorial improvements.

 # Acknowledgments
 {:numbered="false"}